Speed and scale

 I’ve made that mistake too.
 I once thought I could handle a slower, non-commercial environment.
 I couldn’t.
 And I didn’t have to.

-The key is self-awareness and transparency.
 Applicants knowing what kind of environment helps them do their best work, and companies being realistic about who they are right now, not just about who they want to be.

 If both sides were clearer, hiring would be cheaper, learning curves shorter, and frustration lower.